Dark-Gran/Farstar-Exodus/README.md

 In 2014, I have decided to focus on programming.
 Until then I've done only small personal projects and advertisement animations.

-I've been using Flash since I was 10 years old, so I have decided to stick with it for my first big project, as I was already familiar with Actionscript (it's third and probably the "first proper" version was new to me back then).
+I've been using Flash since I was 10 years old, so I have decided to stick with it for my first big project, as I was already familiar with Actionscript.
+(Its third and probably the "first proper" version was new to me back then.)
 Adobe Air as a cross-platform runtime solution only made the decision easier.

-During those years I've treated the game as a part-time job, and so the game went through 3 major rewrites, as I was learning to code better (and wanted to add more features).
+Between 2014 and 2019 I've treated the game as a part-time job, and so the game went through 3 major rewrites, as I was learning to code better (and wanted to add more features).
 Function-wise I am rather proud of the final version, despite the fact it does contain one or two bugs, however the game mechanics themselves were barely tested.
-This was made clear to me in mere days after game's release, which was in May 2020.
+This was made clear to me in mere days after game's release, which was in April 2020.
 I have been lucky enough to find some testers to give me feedback on the game before I have decided to pull the plug on the server.

 The feedback was not entirely negative, so after few months I have rewritten the game on paper and played a paper-version with testers to ensure the new version fits the new goal: not an experimental strategic-card-game code-learning project, but rather simply a fast-paced collectible card game with some simplified ideas from the old version.